thcu-gp/qpg-connectedhomeip/examples/evk/README.md

 ### Scan the QR code

-In CHIPTool, tap “Provision CHIP device with Thread” and scan the QR code displayed in your web browser..
+In CHIPTool, tap “Provision CHIP device with Thread” and scan the QR code displayed in your web browser.

+If the device does not connect, press the reset button again on the QPG6100DK board.

 The network should appear, click "save network".